SpiderLabs/Responder/README.md

 INTRODUCTION
 ============

-This tool is first an LLMNR and NBT-NS responder, it will answer to *specific* NBT-NS (NetBIOS Name Service) queries based on their name suffix (see: http://support.microsoft.com/kb/163409).
+This tool is first an LLMNR, NBT-NS and MDNS responder, it will answer to *specific* NBT-NS (NetBIOS Name Service) queries based on their name suffix (see: http://support.microsoft.com/kb/163409).
 By default, the tool will only answers to File Server Service request, which is for SMB.